ethanfrey/part-time-parliament/README.md

+# Part-Time Parliament

+This is a curated repository containing information related to developing decentralized technology, mainly focused on blockchain technology, but other aspects of p2p and cryptography that enable decentralized applications and infrastructure are welcome.

 Please view this repo on [gitbooks](https://ethanfrey.gitbooks.io/part-time-parliament/content/).

-Or just go to [SUMMARY.md](SUMMARY.md) to see the table of contents.